slint-ui/slint/docs/reference/src/language/widgets/standardtableview.md

 <!-- Copyright © SixtyFPS GmbH <info@slint.dev> ; SPDX-License-Identifier: MIT -->

 ## `StandardTableView`

 The `StandardTableView` represents a table of data with columns and rows.
-Cells are organised in a model where each row is a model of
+Cells are organized in a model where each row is a model of
 \[[`StandardListViewItem`](../builtins/structs.md#standardlistviewitem)\].

 ### Properties